Kinto/kinto/docs/core/quickstart.rst

 A *hello* view is now available at `http://localhost:6543/v0/ <http://localhost:6543/v0/>`_ (As well as basic endpoints like the :ref:`utilities <api-utilities>`).

-The next steps will consist in building a custom application using :rtd:`Cornice <cornice>` or **the Pyramid ecosystem**.
+The next steps will consist in building a custom application using `Cornice <https://cornice.readthedocs.io>`_ or **the Pyramid ecosystem**.

 But most likely, it will consist in **defining REST resources** using *Kinto-Core*\ 's